gjamo/MarketsChain/README.md

 - Allow pre-execution / price discovery
 - Industry-wide blockchain initiative will require blockchain access controls

-Section 2.
-Blockhain features & Technology to be used for the POC
+## Blockhain features & Technology to be used for the POC
 - Blockchain 2.0 with smart contracts to manage blockchain access, market/static data, trade execution, trade capture/amendment, BO processing
   => Ethereum / EVM capabilities
 - Private chain in order to support the a consortium of financial institutions